Yash-Prasad-Thale/A-simple-Java-project---To-do-list---Sololeveling-Todo-list/README.md

-# A-simple-Java-project---To-do-list---Sololeveling-Todo-list
+#A-simple-Java-project---To-do-list---Sololeveling-Todo-list

 Goal/Introduction:
 This project is started by me in order to motivate myself into studying by making a To-Do list that will help me focus more on studying, by converting, 'completing my tasks' into a 'Sololeveling game'.

-#Type of Application: CommandLine Application.
+#Type of Application: CommandLine Application { For now, so that I can test this.
+I'll make a GUI with time. }

 #Current developments:
 05-08-2024: I am creating the basic functionalities now into a single class.